-In this False Claims Act lawsuit, the Zionist advocacy center alleged that the Carter Center provided material support to terrorist groups, contrary to its USAID certification, when it hosted Hamas and the Popular Front for the Liberation of Palestine as part of conflict resolution meetings in which water, fruit and cookies were served.
+In this False Claims Act lawsuit, the Zionist Advocacy Center alleged that the Carter Center provided material support to terrorist groups, contrary to its USAID certification, when it included Hamas and the Popular Front for the Liberation of Palestine as part of various conflict resolution meetings.
 After the case was unsealed in 2017, the U.S. Department of Justice moved to dismiss the case.
-In May 2018, the federal trial court granted the motion and dismissed the case.
+In May 2018, the court granted the motion and dismissed it.
 This case raised issues around the U.S. Supreme Court’s 2010 decision in Holder v.
 Humanitarian Law Project, which said Congress can prohibit services and technical advice and assistance as material support of terrorism, even when it is intended to reduce conflict.

 In November 2015 the Zionist Advocacy Center (TZAC) filed a complaint against the Carter Center under the U.S. False Claims Act (FCA), which allows whistleblowers to seek enforcement of U.S. law.
 The case, United States of America ex rel TZAC v. the Carter Center, Case: 1:15-cv-02001, was filed in the U.S. District Court for the District of Columbia.
 The complaint alleged that by hosting conflict resolution meetings attended by Hamas and the Popular Front for the Liberation of Palestine (PFLP), both designated as terrorist groups by the U.S., and serving water, fruit and cookies, the Carter Center provided material support to terrorist groups, contrary to a certification it made to USAID.
 The Department of Justice (DOJ) moved to dismiss the case, saying that TZAC’s claims “are without legal basis…” On May 31, 2018 the U.S. District Court in Washington, DC granted the motion and the case was dismissed.